 This quote, by referencing progress towards maturity, speaks to the document’s underlying purpose, informing Catholic education.
 “In fact, it is from [their] sex that the human person receives the characteristics which, on the biological, psychological and spiritual levels, make that person a man or a woman, and thereby largely condition his or her progress towards maturity and insertion into society.”

 While the Vatican obviously can and does make decisions about things pertaining to the Catholic faith, I still wonder why they feel entitled to dictate to the faithful what identities are or are not acceptable.
 What’s most concerning about this particular document is that it’s intended for use by Catholic schools.
-This means there are going to be kids going to Catholic school and being told that who they are inside simply does not exist.
-Not because God told Moses on the mountain “thou shalt not be transgendered”, or because Jesus didn’t welcome trans people with the same love shown to the rest of his followers, but because the Vatican has decided that only a certain way of being is acceptable.
+This means there are going to be kids attending Catholic school and being told that who they are inside—well, that simply does not exist.
+Not because God told Moses on the mountain “thou shalt not be transgender”, or because Jesus didn’t welcome trans people with the same love shown to the rest of his followers, but because the Vatican has decided that only a certain way of being is acceptable.

 There’s also an unmistakable whiff of hypocrisy given the numerous instances of child sexual abuse by priests that the Church hushed up and dealt with by shuffling priests off to another parish.
 It’s not acceptable for someone to identify as transgender, but pedophiliac priests, many of whom engaged in homosexual acts, are welcomed and allowed to be in positions of power and administer sacraments.